Discrete index transforms with Bessel and modified Bessel functions: Introduction and preliminary results

 Our goal in this paper is to investigate the mapping properties and prove inversion formulas for the following six transformations between suitable sequences $\{a_n\}_{n\ge 1}$ and functions $f$ in terms of the series and integrals, respectively, which are associated with Bessel and modified Bessel functions $J_\mu(z), I_\mu(z), K_\mu(z)$ (cf. [1], Ch.
 10), namely,

-Here $i$ is the imaginary unit and ${\rm Re}, \ {\rm Im}$ denotes the real and imaginary parts of a complex-valued function.
+Here $i$ is the imaginary unit and ${\rm Re}, \ {\rm Im}$ denote the real and imaginary parts of a complex-valued function.
 We call transformations (1.1)-(1.6) the discrete index transforms (cf. [3]).
-For instance, continuous analogs of transformations (1.1), (1.2) were considered by the author in [4].
+For instance, continuous analogues of transformations (1.1), (1.2) were considered by the author in [4].
 Bessel function $J_\nu(z)\ z,\nu \in \mathbb{C}$ of the first kind is a solution of the Bessel differential equation

 This function has the following asymptotic behavior at infinity and near the origin

 The modified Bessel functions of the first and second kind $I_\nu(z),\ K_\nu(z),\ z,\nu \in \mathbb{C}$, in turn, are solutions of the modified Bessel differential equation